 Lee is a trustee of CaringBridge, a global nonprofit whose mission is to amplify the love, hope, and compassion in the world to make each health journey easier.
 And, Lee is former board chair of the Women’s Funding Network, the world’s largest philanthropic network of over 100 women’s funds and foundations devoted to the well-being of women and girls.

 Lee has received dozens of distinguished awards over the years.
-In August, she was honored by American Family Insurance as recipient of its 2016 Women of Purpose Protection Award, given each year to one outstanding leader who exemplifies company’s mission to “Protect” and who demonstrates physical, emotional, and environmental assistance in their communities, ensuring a brighter future for all.
-And in September 2016, Lee received the 2016 Distinguished Alumni Award from Augsburg College, in recognition of significant achievement in vocation, for outstanding contribution to church and community, and for a life that exemplifies the ideals and mission of Augsburg College.
+The Women’s Foundation, along with seven other women’s foundations across the country, received a 2017 Leadership in Equity and Diversity (LEAD) award from the Women’s Funding Network for launching the Young Women’s Initiative of Minnesota and demonstrating determination, leadership, and innovation within the philanthropic community to in promote gender and racial equity.
+Lee received American Family Insurance’s 2016 Women of Purpose Protection Award, given each year to one outstanding leader who exemplifies company’s mission to “Protect” and who demonstrates physical, emotional, and environmental assistance in their communities, ensuring a brighter future for all.
+Also in 2016, Lee received the Distinguished Alumni Award from Augsburg College, in recognition of significant achievement in vocation, for outstanding contribution to church and community, and for a life that exemplifies the ideals and mission of Augsburg College.

 Lee has been published in state and national media and in journals about her leadership to drive gender and racial equity, the role of women’s foundations to drive systems change, and the world of philanthropy.